iamsainikhil/weather-react/README.md

 - First, I used the OpenWeatherMap API to fetch the weather forecast data.
 However, 5-day forecast data was not reliable i.e. _when a user on 14th March 2020 at 7:00 PM EST tries to fetch 5-day forecast data, will get forecast data starting 15th March 2020 at 12:00 AM UTC._ This posed a big problem of categorizing 5-day data into individual days since the data is not always consistent and is based on UTC and not based on the user timezone.
 Finally, I switched to Dark Sky API which is more reliable and provides a robust data model.
 However, there is a limit of `1000` calls/day.

 - Dark Sky API needs a proxy server to send and receive a response which was easy in the development stage using a browser extension like **[this](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)** to enable CORS in the browser.
 However, I can't ask every user to install this extension in their browser to check the weather forecast.
 So, I overcome this issue temporarily for now using the `cors-anywhere` library which you can get more info by checking **[here](https://github.com/Rob--W/cors-anywhere)**.
+However, I overcome the temporary solution and built a proxy server by deploying the _Node.js_ API functions on the **Vercel**'s serverless architecture and can be accessed **[here](https://weather-react-api.now.sh)**.

 - Latest challenge I encountered is that **Teleport** API is temporarily shutdown and this led to broken autocomplete city search, and photos for favorited cities.
 Moreover, there is a tight coupling of code logic with this API.
 Now, I made a well thought highly scalable solution of using **Algolia Places** Rest API for fetching address based on city query as well as fetching city name based on latitude and longitude.
 I am very much happy about this change since it removed a lot of bad code and improved the application load times and performance.